|Product / Service||CYBER SECURITY|

 |Paul Hutcheon||DDB Group New Zealand||Lead Front End Developer|

-Re:scam has earned more than 279 million potential impressions and started a global conversation about email scams.
+At last check, Re:scam has earned over 279 million impressions and started an ongoing global conversation around email scams.
 Through email correspondence and social media it continues to educate millions on the changing face of online scams.
 To date Re:scam has sent more than a million emails to scammers, wasting a total of more than 5 years of their time.
 The constant flow of data being collected on trending scams, scammer’s techniques and IP addresses is provided to national and global cybercrime agencies.
 As well as this, Re:scam has become a point of contact for people who are being scammed and haven't talked to authorities.
 These victims are all referred straight to Netsafe where they get the right advice and support.